tijnndev/server-manager/README.md

 Make sure that the MariaDB user `root` has the appropriate privileges and password.
 You may need to adjust the credentials in `.env` to match the user you've created.
 Also make sure the database is already created!

-### Issue: Docker "Failed to start docker.service"
+### Issue: Docker "Failed to start docker.process"

 If you receive an error when trying to start Docker, you may need to install Docker properly by following [Docker's official installation instructions](https://docs.docker.com/engine/install/).